Down the centuries and in

 every civilization, there has been this hot potato topic of unemployment.
 Some

 have been able to deal with it better than others.
-In India , it is
+In India

 Unemployment is a situation